Create and manage relationships in Power BI Desktop

 Adjusting Cross filter direction for a complex set of tables and relationships

 For most relationships, the cross filter direction is set to Both.
-There are, however, some more uncommon circumstances where you might need to set this option differently from the default, like if you’re importing a model from an older version of Power Pivot, where every relationship is set to a single direction.
+There are, however, some more uncommon circumstances where you might need to set this option differently from the default.
+One example is if you’re importing a model from an older version of Power Pivot, where every relationship is set to a single direction.

 The Both setting enables Power BI Desktop to treat all aspects of connected tables as if they're a single table.
 There are some situations, however, where Power BI Desktop can't set a relationship’s cross filter direction to Both and also keep an unambiguous set of defaults available for reporting purposes.
 If a relationship cross filter direction isn't set to Both, then it’s usually because it would create ambiguity.
 If the default cross filter setting isn’t working for you, try setting it to a particular table or to Both.